Circularly polarized gravitational waves from parity-violating scalar-tensor theory

 \section{Introduction}

-The detection of gravitational waves (GWs) by the Laser Interferometer Gravitational-Wave Observatory (LIGO) scientific collaboration and Virgo collaboration \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt} not only opened a new window to probe the nature of gravity, but also ushered in the era of multi-messenger astronomy.
+The detection of gravitational waves (GWs) by the Laser Interferometer Gravitational-Wave Observatory scientific collaboration and Virgo collaboration \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt} not only opened a new window to probe the nature of gravity, but also ushered in the era of multimessenger astronomy.
 In the early Universe, gravitational waves could be generated by a variety of processes.
-In particular, primordial GWs produced during the inflationary epoch carry rich information about the early universe, although they have not been detected on cosmic microwave background (CMB) scales.
+In particular, primordial GWs produced during the inflationary epoch carry rich information about the early universe, although they have not been detected on cosmic microwave background scales.
 Additionally, scalar-induced gravitational waves (SIGWs), generated at second order through nonlinear scalar-tensor interactions, have attracted considerable attention in recent years \cite{Ananda:2006af,Baumann:2007zm,Saito:2008jc,Kohri:2018awv,Espinosa:2018eve,Domenech:2021ztg,Yuan:2021qgz,Inomata:2025wiv}.
 Notably, pulsar timing array (PTA) collaborations have reported indications of a stochastic signal in the nanohertz band \cite{NANOGrav:2023gor,NANOGrav:2023hde,Zic:2023gta,EPTA:2023sfo,EPTA:2023fyk,Xu:2023wog}, and SIGWs have been discussed as a possible cosmological origin of the PTA signal \cite{NANOGrav:2023hvm,EPTA:2023xxk,Cai:2023dls,Yi:2023mbm,Yi:2023tdk,Wang:2023ost,Liu:2023ymk,Liu:2023hpw,Chen:2024fir}.
-With planned GW observatories such as LISA \cite{Danzmann:1997hm,LISA:2017pwj}, Taiji \cite{Hu:2017mde,Ruan:2018tsw} and TianQin \cite{TianQin:2015yph,Gong:2021gvw}, DECIGO \cite{Kawamura:2020pcg}, as well as ET \cite{ET:2019dnz}, we are entering an era of GW astronomy.
+With planned GW observatories such as LISA \cite{Danzmann:1997hm,LISA:2017pwj}, Taiji \cite{Hu:2017mde,Ruan:2018tsw}, TianQin \cite{TianQin:2015yph,Gong:2021gvw}, and DECIGO \cite{Kawamura:2020pcg}, as well as the Einstein Telescope \cite{ET:2019dnz}, we are entering an era of GW astronomy.